manbeardgames/manbeardgames.github.io/docs/tutorials/monogame-3-8/scene-transitions/06-fade-transition.md

 ### Testing The Transition
 Now let's test the transition.

+:::note Perform the Following
 Open the **GreenCircleScene.cs** class file and locate the `Update(GameTime)` method.
 Change the method to the following.

 ```csharp
 /// <summary>